DavidHe1127/Mr.He_HandBook/DevOps/Docker/networking.md

 ### DNS

 - By default, containers on default `bridge` network has a copy of `/etc/resolv.conf` from host.
 - Containers using `user-defined` network (aka custom network) including bridge, overlay and MACVLAN use Docker's embedded DNS server addressed at `127.0.0.11`.
+So that running containers with `--name` can be resolved.
 This DNS server provides name resolution to all of the containers on the custom network.
 - If containers cannot reach any of the IP addresses you specify - i.e --dns xxx.xxx.xx.xx then it will use Google's public DNS server `8.8.8.8`.